 Turn on backup

 If your phone, tablet or laptop is hacked, your sensitive personal data could be lost, damaged or stolen.
-Make sure you keep a copy of all your important information by backing it up.
+Make sure you keep a copy of all your important information by backing it up regularly.
 You can choose to back up all your data or only information that is important to you.
-Do this regularly!

 Review privacy settings

 There are two main aspects of privacy that you need to review on your mobile device.

 While these can be used to improve a service they can be potentially harmful.
 We recommend that you review the privacy settings and make an informed choice on what should be in place and what shouldn't, depending on your preferences towards security and privacy, balanced with user experience on the sites and services you use.

 There are many sites offering the latest apps for your devices.
 Many of these are reputable but others can be harmful, containing malware that could compromise your device and steal your login information or data.

 The best option is to download from trusted mobile stores where a rigorous validation of the apps has been carried out.